CybercentreCanada/assemblyline4_docs/docs/overview/architecture.md

 #### Updater

-The Updater checks external container registries (Azure Container Registry, Docker Hub, Harbor, ... ) for a new container image for a sevice based on the tag.
+The Updater checks external container registries (Azure Container Registry, Docker Hub, Harbor, ... ) for a new container image for a sevice based on the container tag.
 When new image versions are found, it launches the new ephemeral container to register the service.
 It then notifies the Scaler via Redis volatile that a new service version is available.
 The Scaler instructs Kubernetes / Docker to replace all service instances with the new service version by re-creating the service containers.

 #### Service Updater